ARM-software/EndpointAI/graph_interpreter/Interpreter.md

 - an algorithm is extracting metadata from a pressure sensor, the samples of which are a stream of floating-point data at 10Hz sampling rate.
 Can the algorithm be ported as-is to a platform using a pressure sensor using 16bits integers at 25Hz sampling rate ?
 - a pattern recognition algorithm is using images of format 300x300 pixels RGB888.
 What happens when the platform is using a sensor with VGA image format ?
 - an industrial proximity detector is using a 25kHz wave generator and an ultrasound echo detector using a stream of Q15 samples at 96kHz normalized at 120dBSPL full-scale.
 Can we manage the same behavior and performance with a 88.1kHz sampling-rate ?
 - an audio algorithm using 50kB of RAM from which 4kB are critical on speed access and 25kB have no speed constraint.
-What happens when several algorithms want to use the fast tightly-coupled memory bank (TCM), how do we manage data swapping before/after calling the algorithms ?
+What happens when several algorithms, or several instances of the same, want to use the fast tightly-coupled memory bank (TCM), how do we manage data swapping before/after calling the algorithms ?
 - a motion sensor subsystem is designed to integrate components from different silicon vendors.
 How do we manage automatically the scaling factors associated with the sensors, to have the same dynamic range and sampling-rates in the data stream ?
-- a microprocessor has a dot-product and FFT accelerator.
-Can we offer an abstraction layer to the algorithm designers for such coprocessors : the developer will have one software release and a software implementation of the FFT will be used instead when there is no coprocessor.
+- a microprocessor has a dot-product and an FFT accelerator.
+Can we offer an abstraction layer to the algorithm designers for such coprocessors : the developer will release one single software.
+The computation of the FFT will use software libraries when there is no coprocessor.

 Creating standard interfaces allows software component developers to deliver their IP without having to care about the capabilities of the platform used during system integration.